jeffshrager/csminicourse/from_code_to_machine/README.md

 This is a (highly) simplified code-to-bytecode-to-machine stack.
-It supports recursion, including mutual recusion, but nothing fancy.
+It supports recursion, including mutual recursion, but nothing fancy.
 There's no lexer, so you need to put spaces between tokens.
-(I hate writing lexers!)
+(Being a native Lisper, I *hate* lexers!)

 The basic project has two parts: Code to Byte Code interpreter, and then a separate part that emulates actual hardware.
+These are "compiler.py" and "virtual_hardware.py".

 Finally, there's an exercise where the student is asked to add for loop capability.
 Given the well-designed base, this is extremely simple, but does require understanding each step of the stack.
+This is "compiler_for" and "virtual_hardware_for".
+(The idea, of course, is not to give the _for part to the student!)

 (You'd think that it ought be the other way round: Start with for loops and then ask the student to add recursion, but it's much harder to add recursion than loops, so I put recursion into the base, and then ask the student to add for loops, which, being much simpler, is a plausible exercise, whereas adding recursion would be way too complex for a beginner.)